 The investigation was simple.
 The team booked one particular room undercover and spray painted things like “I slept here” in black light liquid on the sheets or left labels on things like pillows.
 The offending hotels left some or all of the same pieces found when the team booked the same hotel room under a different name.

 Unless you’re staying in bargain-basement types of hotels, there’s still a great chance your luxury hotel is doing everything it can to make sure that your room is spotless.
 That said, you’ll want to go a step further than trusting the perfect goodwill of strangers.
 A basic check can give you an indication of whether to request new linens.
 Asking tons of questions and using your senses can help you determine what hotels are following protocols.
 The best thing you can do is use common sense and look for the right details.

 - What do reviews say?
 Luxury hotels are subject to fierce competition for high-dollar customers.
 They can’t afford to weather the reputation of bad reviews.
 They also have annual cleanliness inspections, and many will provide you with those reviews upon request.

 - What’s your first impression?
-If the lobby, elevators, and grounds are pristine, that’s a good indication that staff are on top of their game.
-Same with the room itself — look between the bed and the wall where it’s tough to vacuum and inspect bathrooms to see if cleaning is only superficial.
+If the lobby, elevators, and grounds are pristine, that’s a good indication that staff is on top of their game.
+Same with the room itself — look between the bed and the wall, where it’s tough to vacuum and inspect bathrooms to see if cleaning is only superficial.